-Below we’ve collected two of our favorite sleeveless wetsuits and two of our favorite sleeved suits for 2022, but be sure to check out our extensive roundups for full reviews on this year’s sleeved and sleeveless suits.
+Below we’ve collected two of our favorite sleeveless wetsuits and two of our favorite sleeved suits, but be sure to check out our extensive roundups for full reviews on this year’s sleeved and sleeveless suits.

 The Huub Pinnacle is a new wetsuit for 2022 designed alongside tri superswimmer and Olympian Andy Potts.
 Huub is already well-known for its previous pro/suit collabos (like the super buoyant Brownlee-based Aegis), but this suit is puzzlingly exceptional for helping swimmers who struggle with form—very very unlike Potts himself.
 This suit uses slightly rigid panels of neoprene along the hips, torso, and upper legs to help connect and lend structure to the junction between the upper body and the lower body.
 For those who notoriously “snake” through the water—creating inefficient drag as they go—the Pinnacle is completely novel in its effectiveness.
 The structure provided by this suit helps swimmers with this particular affliction more than any other suit on the market, and the flexible shoulders and moderately buoyant legs help as well.